Žilina

 By bike

 The city has quite a few hills, holes in the road and fast drivers, making cycling around sometimes a fun challenge.
-However in some areas the city has created bicycle-friendly streets and cyclepaths, and outside of peak hours traffic is low so you can have the streets to yourself.
+However, in some areas the city has created bicycle-friendly streets and cyclepaths, and outside of peak hours traffic is usually low so you can have the streets to yourself.

 Cyklodielna Recykel [formerly dead link] repairs and sells second-hand bicycles.